LucasGodlewski/interview-assignment/README.md

 While getting chunk from iterator, I used vectorized function and chained the operation on DataFrame to gain speed advantage and saved some memory.

+To increase speed of data reads from database, I put it in memory.

 To limit roundtrips to database, I implemented custom `lru_cache` wrappper that allows to set a TTL.

 I thought about using Spark for this project however, since it's a coding assignment and Spark would handle most of the stuff for me I decided to do everything on my own.